 Genetics and Addiction Overview

-Addiction is highly complex that can be associated with environmental and genetic factors.
-Often, whether behavioral- or substance-driven, addictions are frequently chronic and have a common course which includes cycles of abstinence and relapse.
-Genetic researchers are making strides in trying to clarify the origins of addiction and whether or not a person’s genes could lead to a predisposition to addiction, especially substance misuse and dependence.
-Researchers hope to be able to identify new therapeutic methods in addition to improved treatment response and overall prevention.
+Addiction is highly complex and can be associated with environmental and genetic factors.
+Often, whether behavioral- or substance-driven, addictions are chronic and follow a common course that includes cycles of abstinence and relapse.
+Genetic researchers continue to clarify the origins of addiction and whether a person’s genes may contribute to a predisposition, particularly for substance misuse and dependence.
+Ongoing research also seeks to identify improved therapeutic approaches, treatment response pathways, and prevention strategies.
+For general treatment questions, see our frequently asked questions about treatment.

 Substance and Process Addictions

-Characterized by compulsive, uncontrolled use of an activity or substance, addiction will lead to maladaptive, destructive outcomes if not treated.
+Characterized by compulsive, uncontrolled use of an activity or substance, addiction can lead to maladaptive and destructive outcomes if not treated.
 Craving, intoxication, withdrawal, and negative effects are the four primary characteristics of addiction.
-Both substance and process addictions have been found to induce adaptive changes in the reward regions of the brain which leads to a tolerance and habit along with substance- and action-seeking, compulsive-like behavior.
-Neuroadaptive changes are considered to be a key element in relapse.
-Genetic researches attempt to identify to what extent addiction is influenced by inherited genes, and how much environmental factors might have to do with the development of a dependency.
+Both substance and process addictions have been shown to induce adaptive changes in the brain’s reward regions, leading to tolerance, habit formation, and substance- or activity-seeking compulsive behavior.
+Neuroadaptive changes are considered a key element in relapse.
+Genetic researchers attempt to determine the extent to which addiction is influenced by inherited genes and how environmental factors contribute to the development of dependency.

 Genes and Addiction